 Choose a Campus

 Applicants are invited to apply to either FDU's Florham Campus in Madison, NJ or the Metropolitan Campus in Teaneck, NJ.
 Applicants are encouraged to speak with an admissions transfer counselor so that we may assist with your application.
-Applicants are also encouraged to education plans and/or take a campus tour.
-Each campus arranges visits through its Office of Admissions.
-You need to know which campus you will attend before you apply.
+Each campus schedules campus tours through its Office of Admissions.

 When to file an application

 - Applications for admission are processed on a rolling basis; students are encouraged to apply early to allow ample time to complete the application process.

 - December 15 for the spring term.